 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Starting from the 5th lunar month, coastal fishermen in La Gan fishing village - Lien Huong commune - Lam Dong province are bustling with mullet season.
+Starting from the fifth lunar month, coastal fishermen in La Gan fishing village, Lien Huong commune, Lam Dong province, become busy with the mullet fishing season.

 Báo Lâm ĐồngBáo Lâm Đồng19/07/2025